 – Ask testimonials in return for an incentive

-Try to offer your clients some gifts (an Amazon gift card, coffee gift card, a free brief consultation, etc.) to increase your adds to get feedback.
-Make the gift valuable for the client, for instance, free useful content like an industry-related e-book, in-house study, etc.
+Try to offer your customers some gifts (an Amazon gift card, coffee gift card, a free brief consultation, etc.) to increase your adds to get feedback.
+Make the gift valuable for the person, for instance, free useful content like an industry-related e-book, in-house study, etc.

-– Seek testimonials during or right after your collaboration with a client
+– Seek testimonials during or right after your collaboration with a customer

 You have the best chances to get quality feedback during or right after the collaboration.
 Don’t wait for them to forget about you.